 Read more: The 20 Best Foods For Hair Growth

-As a partner of someone who is losing hair, what you can do is provide support and comfort and aid him to make a choice that he's comfortable with.
+As a partner of someone who is losing hair, what you can do is provide support and comfort and aid him in making a choice that he's comfortable with.

 In a friendly and positive atmosphere, when your partner has started the conversation himself, you get to voice your opinions and suggest treatment options, as long as you're not pushy about it.

-It's of utmost importance that you recognize it is ultimately HIS decision, HIS head, and HIS look.
-While you're his loving partner, your say in the matter always comes second.
+It's of utmost importance that you recognize it is ultimately his decision, his head, and his look.

 But if you have a partner who is open to the idea of hair treatments, you can share your knowledge and impress him with the depth of your research on the matter!